Belt & Chain Drive

 Open vs Crossed Belt Drives

 An open belt drive connects both pulleys so they rotate in the same direction.
-The angle of wrap on the smaller pulley is θ = π − 2sin−1((R₁−R₂)/C), which is less than π (180°).
+The angle of wrap on the smaller pulley is θ = π − 2 sin−1((R₁−R₂)/C), which is less than π (180°).
 In a crossed belt drive, the belt crosses between the pulleys, making them rotate in opposite directions.
-Both pulleys have a wrap angle of θ = π + 2sin−1((R₁+R₂)/C), always greater than π.
-Chain drives use toothed sprockets for positive (non-slip) drive, ideal for synchronous applications like camshaft timing.
+Both pulleys then share the same wrap angle θ = π + 2 sin−1((R₁+R₂)/C), which is always greater than π.
+Chain drives use toothed sprockets for positive (non-slip) drive, ideal for synchronous applications like camshaft timing — and the capstan equation does not apply because there is no friction-based slipping.

 Belt & Chain Drive Formulas